Vision Sensor vs. Vision System

 Sensors are also capable of basic optical character recognition, which enables a vision sensor to read human readable text.

-Automated vision inspection systems are far more complex.
+Automated vision inspection systems are capable of more in-depth applications.
 They usually consist of higher resolution camera units and powerful software.
 As such, automated vision inspection systems are perfectly capable of replicating sensor operations.

-However, their complexity allows them to perform additional functions crucial to the manufacturing process.
+However, their depth allows them to perform additional functions crucial to the manufacturing process.
 This includes detecting whether parts and components are adequately guided and precisely positioned where they're supposed to be.

 Additionally, automated vision inspection systems are great at discerning and reading codes on packages and individual components that might contain vital information to sort goods and differentiate between different parts within a single production process.